subbulakshmivs/ml-video-transcoding-analysis/README.md

 * Extend to digital forensics for detecting edited or manipulated videos
 * Implement real-time prediction systems
 * Improve dashboard with advanced analytics

----

-## 📎 GitHub Usage

-This repository is created for:

-* Version control
-* Code sharing
-* Project documentation

----

-## ⭐ Conclusion

-This project demonstrates how machine learning and data visualization can be combined to analyze and optimize video transcoding performance effectively.